 13. Chicago Daily Tribune, March 22, 1908.

 14. List of Cemeteries Contacted for Lots for Orientals.
 Chicago Oriental Council.
 Collection of the Japanese American Service Committee, Chicago.

-* This article was based on the paper presented at the 18th annual conference on Illinois History on October 7, 2016 in Springfield, IL.
+* This article was based on a paper presented at the 18th annual conference on Illinois History on October 7, 2016, in Springfield, IL.